Find your care

 - Exercise with a friend or in a group if you are new to exercising.

 - Keep your meter accessible.
-Glucose monitoring with a continuous glucose monitoring (CGM) helps to assess trends and can guide decision making.
+Glucose monitoring with a continuous glucose monitoring (CGM) device helps to assess trends and can guide decision-making.

-- Carry fast-acting carbohydrates with you to treat unexpected low blood glucose.
+- Carry fast-acting carbohydrates with you to treat unexpected low blood sugar.

 - Drink plenty of water to prevent dehydration.
 Have fluids available during activity.
-Consider having Gatorade with you for a carbohydrate replacement while exercising.
+Consider having an energy drink with you for a carbohydrate replacement while exercising.

 - Consider adjusting your oral medication or insulin prior to exercise.
 You may need to decrease your mealtime dose/bolus or use a temporary basal rate (via insulin pump) while exercising.

 - Consult your diabetes team to provide specific recommendations for treatment surrounding exercise and diabetes.

 Consult your diabetes team for specific recommendations for treatment surrounding exercise and diabetes.
 The following are steps that may reduce the risk of hypoglycemia during exercise: